ML & Computer Vision Disclosure

 Estimated Accuracy

-The following are estimated accuracy ranges based on internal testing.
+The following are estimated accuracy ranges based on internal testing in controlled environments.
 Formal validation with certified trainers is ongoing.
-Actual accuracy varies based on lighting, camera angle, body type, and clothing.
+Real-world accuracy varies based on lighting, camera angle, body type, device placement, and clothing.

 | Exercise | Estimated Accuracy | Detail |